top of page

 Status: Discontinued

 In 2008, Ibanez introduced the ZR2 tremolo, which continued to use the ball-bearing pivot system of the original ZR tremolo.
 It featured a redesigned pop-in tremolo arm in place of the screw-in arm on the ZR, which was prone to breaking.
 The ZR2 also used a lighter metal in the thumbwheel assembly.
 The ZR2 was offered on the Japanese high-end Prestige line, while the original ZR continued to be used on the standard models.
 (In 2010, the pop-in arm was extended to the original ZR too.)
 Accompanying the new ZR2 was the new ZPS3, which replaced the ZPS.
-The lefty version is Ibanez Part Number 2TRX5AE005.
+The lefty ZPS3 unit is Ibanez Part Number 2TRX5AE005.
 The ZPS3 is made of duralumin and is made in China.

 The ZPS3 was used with ZR, ZR2, and later Edge Zero, and Edge Zero II tremolos.

 The original ZR and ZR2 were both discontinued after 2015.
 Five years earlier Ibanez was involved in a court action with Floyd Rose and Ping Well Industrial Co. (manufacturer of the similar Floyd Rose Speedloader) brought by Geoffrey L. McCabe alleging patent violations which included Ibanez's ZR tremolo units and the Zero Point System.
 The case was dismissed in July 2013.
 Rather than pay licensing fees to McCabe for any future use of the technology, Ibanez switched back to knife-edge pivot designs for which the patents had expired and royalties to Floyd Rose were no longer required.
-Ibanez continues to use the Zero Point System but with its Edge Zero knife-edge tremolos.

 Edge Zero Tremolo with ZPS3